fuentesigma/pygen/README.md

 - imageio
 - vispy
 - python 3
+- torch
+- numba

-You can typically install these using pip:
+You can typically install these using pip, for instance:

-`pip install numpy scipy h5py imageio vispy`
+`pip install numpy scipy h5py imageio vispy etc`

 ## Codebase

-The project comprises four main files:
+The project comprises two main files:

-1. `runme.py`: The primary script for executing simulations.
+1. `pygen.py`: The primary script for executing simulations.
-2. `pygen.py`: The central engine fo the simulation.
-3. `simulation.py`: Designed for executing visualisations in real time.
+2. `visuals.py`: Designed for executing visualisations either in real time or offline.
-4. `playback.py`: It contains a class for visualising evolution through files.

 ## Usage